Welcome to Saorsa Fair Trade Gifts

 We are a small family run business based in Strathmiglo, Fife.
 Passionate about all things Fair and Ethical.

-We offer a wide selection of unusual Fair Trade and Ethically sourced gifts at a competitive price.
+We offer a wide selection of unusual Fair Trade and Ethically sourced gifts, home ware and accessories from around the globe.

 Fairtrade is unique in offering four important benefits

 For most products there is a Fairtrade Minimum Price that aims to cover the costs of sustainable production – even when world market prices fall.
 See the table of Fairtrade Minimum Prices here.

 The Premium helps producers to improve the quality of their lives.
 It is paid on top of the agreed Fairtrade price, and producers decide democratically how to use it.
 Typically they invest it in education, healthcare, farm improvements or processing facilities to increase income.